 If you don't have egg moulds, you can use mini cupcake cases instead.
 Coat the bottom of each case with some melted chocolate, leave to cool, then fill with the fondant and cover with more melted chocolate.
 They won't look like much like vegan creme eggs, but will still taste divine!

-This recipe was adapted from hellyeahitsvegan.com.
+This recipe was adapted from hellyeahitsvegan.com and their vegan creme egg recipe.

 Vegan Creme Eggs